You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 The Services may contain links to third-party websites, platforms, processors, tools, embeds, AI services, payment services, app stores, social networks, streaming services, ticketing tools, analytics tools, ad platforms, map tools, video providers, and integrations.
 Their privacy practices are governed by their own policies, not this one.

-If you interact with a third-party service through BTR, such as by clicking a link, opening native maps, signing in with Apple or Google, making an app-store purchase, using PayPal, using Stripe, joining a Coaching Session, embedding content, using an AI feature, or connecting an external platform, that third party may collect or process information under its own terms and privacy policy.
+If you interact with a third-party service through BTR, such as by clicking a link, opening native maps, signing in with Apple or Google, making an app-store purchase, using PayPal, joining a Coaching Session, embedding content, using an AI feature, or connecting an external platform, that third party may collect or process information under its own terms and privacy policy.

 23. Changes to this policy